 Vygotsky focused on the connections between people and the sociocultural context in which they act and interact in shared experiences.
 According to Vygotsky, humans use tools that develop from a culture, such as speech and writing, to mediate their social environments.
 Initially children develop these tools to serve solely as social functions, ways to communicate needs.
 Vygotsky believed that the internalization of these tools led to higher thinking skills.

 Many schools have traditionally held a transmissionist or instructionist model in which a teacher or lecturer ‘transmits’ information to students.
 In contrast, Vygotsky’s theory promotes learning contexts in which students play an active role in learning.
 Roles of the teacher and student are therefore shifted, as a teacher should collaborate with his or her students in order to help facilitate meaning construction in students.
 Learning therefore becomes a reciprocal experience for the students and teacher.

-Crawford, K. (1996) Vygotskian approaches to human development in the information era.
-Educational Studies in Mathematics.
-(31) 43-62.
+Crawford, K. (1996).
+Vygotskian approaches in human development in the information era.
+Educational Studies in Mathematics, 31(1-2), 43-62.